sergi-s/Insta-MCQ-quiz/readme.md

 **Example**:
 ![Sergi Based Info](media/Sergi-Based-Info.jpeg)

-For a portfolio PDF uploaded by Sergi:
+**Example**:
+From my personal portfolio **Sergi Rizkallah** [sergi-rizkallah.com](http://sergi-rizkallah.com)) as a PDF file and uploaded it to the application :
 - **Embedding-Based Question**: *"What is Sergi's core stack as a full-stack software engineer?"*
   - Options include specific skills from the document.
 - **Text-Based Question**: *"What machine learning model was used in the project 'Credit Card Fraud detection'?"*
-  - Options are general and may not relate to the uploaded PDF.
+  - Questions and Options are general and is not completely relevant to the uploaded PDF.

 ---